ofirgall/learn-nvim/chapters/01-the-vim-language.md

 There is an help page for everything start use it as a beginner its like `man` just better and for `vim`.

 ## Modes
-There are alot of modes in vim I'll cover the important ones. \
+There are a lot of modes in vim I'll cover the important ones. \
-To exit from each mode back to normal press `Escape` I recommend to remap it to capslock, you gonna press it alot and it will be much easier to use the pinky without moving your hands
+To exit from each mode back to normal press `Escape` I recommend to remap it to capslock, you gonna press it a lot and it will be much easier to use the pinky without moving your hands

 * Normal - This is where you will be usually, you can move in the code in this mode, you can copy in this mode, and much more
 * Insert (i) - Insert text to the buffer, you want to be in this mode **only** when you actually inserting text, you don't want to move in this mode